hed-standard/hed-standard.github.io/schema_browser/README.md

 This documentation explains what goes into the HTML HED schema browser (display_hed.html).
-This is meant as a reference point for future maintainance.
+This is meant as a reference point for future maintenance.

 # Load the HTML page locally